alexferrari88/vskeys/README.md

     *   And more!
 *   **Works Everywhere:** Enhances standard input fields, textareas, and rich text editors using `contenteditable`.
 *   **Customizable:**
-    *   Enable/disable individual shortcuts.
+    *   Enable/disable individual shortcuts globally.
-    *   Disable the extension on specific websites to avoid conflicts.
-    *   Modify the default shortcuts and make them your own.
+    *   Modify the default global shortcuts and make them your own.
+    *   **Per-Site Customization (New!):**
+        *   Disable or modify specific shortcuts on a per-website basis (e.g., keep "Copy Line" enabled globally but disable it on `github.com`, or change its key just for `docs.google.com`).
+        *   This allows fine-grained control to prevent conflicts with website-native shortcuts while keeping the extension active.
+    *   Disable the entire extension on specific websites (global disable list).
     *   Configure visual feedback for actions.
 *   **Visual Feedback:** Get subtle on-screen confirmations for actions like "Line Copied" or "Text Uppercased".
 *   **Mac-Friendly Display:** Shows Mac-specific key symbols (⌘, ⌥, ⇧) in the options page if you're on a Mac.